 How to Make Seed Bars!
-An easy recipe for nut-free, oil-free, refined sugar-free, paleo-approved energy bars that are super crunchy, energizing and addicting!
+An easy recipe for nut-free, oil-free, paleo-approved energy bars that are super crunchy, energizing and addicting!
 The perfect snack!

-Here’s a simple recipe for sugar-free, Seed Bars – nut-free, grain-free, oil-free, paleo energy bars that only take 5 minutes of hands-on time before baking in the oven.
+Here’s a simple recipe for Seed Bars – that are nut-free, grain-free, oil-free, paleo energy bars that only take 5 minutes of hands-on time before baking in the oven.
 High in protein and fiber, these energy bars make for a simple breakfast on the go or an energy-boosting midday snack!

 What I personally love about them is how convenient they are as a “grab and go” snack- keeping me feeling energized and fueled whether I’m running errands,hiking or cross-country skiing.
 Easily transportable, I keep a little zip-lock bag tucked away in the glove compartment of my car for hunger emergencies.
 Pretty handy.